Summer Programs

 The program fee is $125 for three days and need-based scholarships are available.
 Transportation from UHMC campus will be provided to all sites.

-Day 3: The Nature Conservancy & Maui Forest Bird Recovery Project: students will embark on a hike into the Waikamoi Preserve led by conservation staff from The Nature Conservancy.
+Students will embark on a hike into the Waikamoi Preserve led by conservation staff from East Maui Watershed Partnership.
 Along the way, they will explore the unique plant and animal species in the area and learn about the ongoing conservation efforts to protect this unique ecosystem.
 After lunch, field biologists from the Maui Forest Bird Recovery Project will join the group to share about their work restoring native forest bird populations.

 Students ages 13-18 (Maui County residents)